 - Relationship as an unmarried partner of a person present and settled in the UK must be genuine and subsisting

-- An applicant must meet the English language requirement, and the applicant has to show knowledge of the English language at CEFR level A1 according to the UK Immigration Rules.
-If the applicant is a national from a majority English speaking country, he/she may have an exemption from the English Language requirement
+- Besides, an applicant must meet the English language requirement.
+Moreover, the applicant has to show knowledge of the English language at CEFR level A1 according to the UK Immigration Rules.
+The applicant might be a national from a majority English speaking country.
+Then, he/she may have an exemption from the English Language requirement

 - Nationals from certain countries are required to pass a Tuberculosis Test